TomasVotruba/tomasvotruba.com/packages/blog/data/2018/2018-12-27-how-to-convert-all-your-symfony-service-configs-to-autodiscovery.md

 tweet: "🐘 New Post on #php blog: How To Convert All Your #Symfony Service Configs to Autodiscovery"
 tweet_image: "/assets/images/posts/2018/autodiscovery/demo.gif"

-deprecated_since: "January 2021"
-deprecated_message: |
-    Autodiscovery package was deprecated, because Symfony is moving towards [united PHP configs](/blog/2020/07/27/how-to-switch-from-yaml-xml-configs-to-php-today-with-migrify/).
-They make more sense and use united syntax in Kernel, Extension and configs.
-Use PHP configs with configurators instead.
 ---

 I've been consulting a few Symfony e-commerce projects recently that all have `service.yml`.
 Big configs with manual service registration: